A selection of poems by Paul Archer gathered into a series of collections. Below the title of each poem you will find its opening lines.

 The river's slurred vowels...

 much I draw inwards...

 My feet plod the pathway...

 In the comfort of its airconditioned chamber

-A collection of poems about how we relate to each other.
-How this can be stimulating or antagonistic once we step out of the silent and secret worlds in which we hide.
+Poems about how human beings relate to each other, and how this can be stimulating or antagonistic once we step out of the silent and secret worlds that we inhabit.

 Here's what happened on my way home

 not half an hour ago: the laces came undone